Searching for Anomalies with Foundation Models: Results

+Finally, we carry out a qualitative study of the correlations between the soft drop masses of the two jets, as well as between the leading jet soft drop mass and the dijet invariant mass.
+We use a kernel density estimator (KDE) with a Gaussian kernel to estimate the probability density function (PDF) of the data in the high-anomaly, low $\tau_{21}$, b-tagged region.
+When estimating the joint PDF of the leading jet soft drop mass and the dijet invariant mass, we additionally require the subleading jet soft drop mass to be above 90 GeV.
+Results are shown in in Fig.~\ref{fig:kde}.
 The estimated joint PDF of the soft drop masses of the two jets shows several localized excesses.
-Some are compatible with known Standard Model processes, such as both jets having soft drop mass around 90 GeV, consistent with the presence of two W- or Z-bosons, or both jets having soft drop mass around 180 GeV, compatible with top quark pair production.
-Events where one jet has soft drop mass around 180 GeV and the other around 90 GeV likely corresponds to t$\bar{\mathrm{t}}$ events where one top quark is only partially reconstructed within a single jet.
-The region where the leading jet has soft drop mass around 150 GeV shows a localized excess where the subleading jet mass ranges from 100 to 150 GeV, consistent with our previous observation that requiring the subleading jet mass above 100 GeV enhances the significance of the excess in the leading jet soft drop mass.
-Regarding the dijet invariant mass, events with a leading jet soft drop mass around 150 GeV are distributed broadly, while those with a leading jet soft drop mass around 100 (200) GeV are concentrated near a dijet mass of 1100 (1200) GeV, suggesting that the discrepancy observed in the dijet invariant mass distribution may not be directly correlated with the possible excess seen in the leading jet soft drop mass.
+Some are compatible with known Standard Model processes, such as both jets having soft drop mass around 90 GeV, consistent with the presence of two W- or Z-bosons, or both jets having soft drop mass around 170 GeV, compatible with top quark pair production.
+The region where the leading jet has soft drop mass around 130 GeV shows a localized excess where the subleading jet mass ranges from 90 to 135 GeV, consistent with our previous observation that requiring the subleading jet mass above 90 GeV enhances the significance of the excess in the leading jet soft drop mass.
+Regarding the dijet invariant mass, events with a leading jet soft drop mass around 130 GeV are distributed broadly around 1150 GeV, while those with a leading jet soft drop mass around 90 (175) GeV are concentrated near a dijet mass of 1050 (1250) GeV, suggesting that the discrepancy observed in the dijet invariant mass distribution may not be directly correlated with the possible excess seen in the leading jet soft drop mass.
+We also perform additional validation of the fit results and investigate different observables in App.~\ref{app:val}.